Assault occasioning bodily harm explained

 Common situations

-You might face this charge if:
+A person might face this charge in circumstances such as:

 • You punch or hit someone during an argument and they sustain visible injury